fstqwq/TL-DR/README.md

 # Tri-Lingual Dictionary Remastered (TL;DR)

 An application that translates words between Chinese, English, and Japanese.
-It is designed to be useful for multi-language learners.
+It is designed to be useful for multi-language learners, including features like pronunciation, fuzzy search, history, random sentence generation, and vocabulary quizzes.

 > Who needs a traditional dictionary when you have a Large Language Model?
 In the year of 2025, many translation apps have turned into LLM-powered applications.
 However, some of them will charge you subscription fees or limit your usage.
 At the same time, using chatbots directly --- like ChatGPT or Gemini --- is very heavy, and chatbots do not always provide desired information in a single response unless you carefully craft your prompts.
 >